 Providing resources and ideas for therapies and medical developments for Parkinson's disease:

-There is a reported link between specific industrial neurotoxins and agricultural pesticides/herbicides and neurodegenerative diseases such as Parkinson's.
+There are reported links between specific industrial neurotoxins and agricultural pesticides/herbicides and neurodegenerative diseases such as Parkinson's.
 One can have a urine test to detect for elevated levels of these neurotoxins.
+Those diagnosed with Parkinson's disease are encouraged to find the source of their condition, remove it and to detoxify.
 While the association between many toxic chemicals and cancer are well known, the association to Parkinson's is less evident.
 While the association with cancer should be enough to want to avoid chemical toxins, we will only be covering those affiliated with Parkinson's.

 There are some stong corellations with certain industrial trades and Parkinson's disease.
 Aerospace workers woring with the solvent trichloroethylene were found to be six times more likely to develop Parkinson's. (ref: Solvent exposure) Farm workers who work with herbicides and pesticides are at an elevated risk of getting Parkinson's disease.
 One study showed that those lived in a home five hundred meters from a farm field which employed the use of the weed killer Paraquat or maneb, had an increased risk of Parkinson's disease of 75% compared to the general population! (ref: Parkinson's Disease and Residential Exposure) Farm workers who handled the herbicide were at an increased risk of 250%! (ref: Rotenone, Paraquat, and Parkinson’s Disease)